Manuele Blasi: International career

 At youth level, Blasi played for the Italy U-15 team, the Italy U-16 team in 1997 UEFA European Under-16 Championship qualifying; the Italy U-18 team at the 1999 UEFA European Under-18 Championship, where they lost out to the Portugal U-18 side in the final; and the Italy U-20 team at the 2000 Toulon Tournament.
 He also played for the Italy U-21 side at the 2002 UEFA European Under-21 Championship, as a starter, due to the injury of Enzo Maresca; he partnered Matteo Brighi, Andrea Pirlo and Marco Marchionni in midfield, as they reached the semi-finals.

 Manuele Blasi has also played for the Italy senior national team, for which he debuted on 18 August 2004 in a 2–0 friendly away loss against Iceland, at the age of 24, which was also manager Marcello Lippi's first match in charge of the national side.
 In total, he made eight appearances for Italy between 2004 and 2005.

 Style of play

-A dynamic, tenacious, combative, and hard-working box-to-box midfielder, with notable stamina, a powerful shot from distance, and good ball-winning abilities, Blasi is a tactically versatile player, who is capable of playing as a right-sided or central midfielder, or even as a defensive midfielder in the centre of a three-man midfield, where his primary function is to break down opposition plays and distribute the ball to his teammates.
-He is also known for his leadership and team spirit, although he has also drawn criticism at times from his managers for committing too many rash fouls and for tending to pick up cards.
+A box-to-box midfielder, with high stamina.
+Blasi is a versatile player, who is capable of playing as a right-sided or central midfielder, or as a defensive midfielder in the centre of a three-man midfield, where his primary function is to break down opposition plays and distribute the ball to his teammates.
+He is known for his leadership and team spirit, although he has also drawn criticism at times from his managers for committing too many fouls and for tending to pick up cards.
 Primarily a midfielder, throughout his career, he has also played as a right-back on occasion.
-Due to his technical characteristics and wide range of skills, he has also been deployed as a deep-lying playmaker in midfield, in front of the back-line, courtesy of his good feet, distribution, and ability to switch the play.
+Due to his technical characteristics and wide range of skills, he has been also deployed as a deep-lying playmaker in midfield, in front of the back-line, courtesy of his good feet, distribution, and ability to switch the play.